 My wife, Danielle, and I have the great joy of raising our children — Dawson, Delaney, and Dari — just outside of Redmond, Oregon, amidst ranch lands with endless views of the nearby 10,000-feet tall Three Sisters Mountains.
 Starry skies filled with universal glory, forever Cascade panoramas, and traffic-free morning walks make our hometown heaven on earth.
 I passionately and proudly coach my kids’ teams, help them with projects like driving a go-cart in the Fourth of July parade or learning to dance the hula, tuck them in at night after doing the “jelly belly” dance, and then hold my wife as I blissfully have for twenty years.

-In keeping with benevolence and the joys found in service, a portion of the book sale proceeds and all live events are donated to worthy organizations such as those described in The Gift of Courage and A Whole Heart Handbook.
+In keeping with benevolence and the joys found in service, a portion of the book sale proceeds and all live events are donated to worthy organizations such as those described in The Gift of Courage.
 By purchasing these books or attending one of our programs you are helping richly deserving people.
 Thank you for taking time, by reading these pages and by joining us at a show or workshop to learn of the beauty of purpose, the value of heart-to-heart relationships, and the gift of courage.
 Thank you for becoming a part of this community.

 Banner: Sitting on the fence: Dari, Ken, Delaney, Danielle and Dawson.